 Traditional Gender Roles

-The term “warrior” has been applied to the men from aboriginal communities.
+The term “warrior” has been applied to the men from Indigenous communities.
 Some Nations use this term, others do not.
 In either circumstance, the “warriors” of our communities have been misrepresented for many years.
 It is true that in the past, our men were to use force when necessary for the protection of our people and many became proficient in the skills of war.
-However, in most of our Aboriginal, North American cultures, the use of force or war, was a last resort and was actually a rare occurrence.
+However, in most of our Indigenous cultures in North America, the use of force or war, was a last resort and was actually a rare occurrence.
 It was a difficult undertaking emotionally, mentally and spiritually, not to mention being difficult physically and dangerous.

 Our cultural teachings are based on peaceful and respectful living, while interacting with family and during communication.
 The underlying basis of all our people’s way of life teaches us to be kind to one another, to help where we can and to have healthy, loving relationships.
 Each Nation may have its own symbolism, its own way of saying it.
 However, underneath these specifics is the common theme of peaceful and respectful relations.